DavesCodeMusings/thimble/examples/throbbing-led-api/README.txt

 GET is used to retreive the current BPM.
 PUT is used to set a new BPM with the value in the request body.
+DELETE will set BPM to zero, stopping the pulsing.

 The body media type is always text/plain